Adamantica/HyperNav-Documentation/www/documentation/general/structure/content0.md

 Sometimes you might want to align some navigation items to the start and some to the end.
 This can be achieved by adding an element with the class `.hn-spacer`.
 All `.hn-spacer` elements have an equal width and height.
-More specifically, they have `flex: 1`, which allows for many content alignments.
+More specifically, they have `flex: 1`.

 <div class="example only-code" data-src="examples/alignment.html"></div>

-## Toggleable Menu

-Often navigation menus should look somewhat different on mobile and desktop devices, due to the available screen space.
-This is why HyperNav supports a toggleable menu (usually a hamburger icon).

-<div class="example only-code" data-src="examples/toggleable.html"></div>

-## Toggleable Menu with Overlay
+## Menu with Overlay

-Often an overlay for the toggleable menu should be used, so that the content below the navigation menu (the actual page content) gets darker.
-Additionally, the navigation menu is usually closed by clicking on this region.
+Often an overlay for the navigation menu should be used, so that the content below the it (the actual page content) gets darker.
+Additionally, the navigation menu is closed by clicking on this region.

-<div class="example only-code" data-src="examples/toggleable-with-overlay.html"></div>
+<div class="example only-code" data-src="examples/overlay.html"></div>